This document describes how to get started with developing RESTful Services using Oracle REST Data Services.

 }

-Please consult the Oracle REST Data Services Developer Guide for further information on developing, securing and accessing RESTful Services.
+Authorization header is omitted then a 401 Unauthorized status will be returned insteadPlease consult the Oracle REST Data Services Developer Guide for further information on developing, securing and accessing RESTful Services.